wizardd254/Devdeck_VoyageVista/README.md

-- Sentiment Analysis for providing a summary for all the reviews for a location.
+- Sentiment Analysis for providing a summary for all the reviews of a location.

 - Recomended tours/holidays, based on the user's age, gender and travel preference(solo, family, group, etc)